svanteschubert/ausdigital-bill/docs/1.0/index.md

   - an issue of a credit note against an existing invoice (profileID = creditnote) - also usually in response to a disputed status.
   - an outright rejection of the invoice by the buyer which leads to a cancelled end-state.
  * The "success" end state in all cases is "paid" - indicated by the receipt of a payment record from a bank reconciliation file (outside of the scope of this specification).
+ * In some cases a received invoice may be invalid (ie unreadable or does not comply with mandatory business rules).
+In that case, the invoice is rejected and the state becomes "invalid".
+The sender must fix and start again.

 # Transport Layer Bindings